bbouffaut/Skails-Map-Viewer-App/PRIVACY.md

 6 - Changes to our privacy policy
 ---------------------------------

 We keep our privacy policy under regular review and publish any updates on this web page.
-This privacy policy was last updated on November th, 2022.
+This privacy policy was last updated on November 19th, 2022.

 7 - How to contact us?
 ----------------------